MOREHOUSE

 Named after Bill Morehouse

-Morehouse is the second-largest intermediate station on the Stonnington Valley Railway, with two full-length mainline platforms, a railmotor platform, a large goods yard, multiple small industries, an intermodal yard and a dock used for the unloading of grain trains from Ebinger, Graeme Siding and formerly St. John.
+Morehouse is the second-largest intermediate station on the Stonnington Valley Railway, with two full-length mainline platforms, a railmotor platform, a large goods yard serving several industries, an intermodal yard, and a dock used for the unloading of grain trains from Ebinger, Graeme Siding and formerly St. John.

-The station has one mainline junction on either-side, with a junction leading to Stonnington on the down end, and a junction for the tunnel to the Power Station and Kens Crossing.
+The station has one mainline junction on either-side, with a junction leading to Stonnington on the down end, and a junction for the tunnel to the Power Station and Kens Crossing on the up end.
 The line to Kens Crossing also acts as a reversing loop, with trains entering the tunnel in the up direction at Morehouse and emerging in Kens Crossing facing in the down direction.
-In timetable sessions this tunnel is generally not used as a through-connection, with arriving coal trains from Marsden Mine being stabled in the tunnel to be unloaded to supply the Power Station.
+In timetable sessions this tunnel is generally not used as a through-connection, with arriving coal trains from Marsden Mine being stabled in the tunnel for unloading at the Power Station.

-The station has one mainline junction on either-side, with a junction leading to Stonnington on the down end, and a junction for the tunnel to the Power Station and Kens Crossing.
+The station has one mainline junction on either-side, with a junction leading to Stonnington on the down end, and a junction for the tunnel to the Power Station and Kens Crossing on the up end.
 The line to Kens Crossing also acts as a reversing loop, with trains entering the tunnel in the up direction at Morehouse and emerging in Kens Crossing facing in the down direction.
-In timetable sessions this tunnel is generally not used as a through-connection, with arriving coal trains from Marsden Mine being stabled in the tunnel to be unloaded to supply the Power Station.
+In timetable sessions this tunnel is generally not used as a through-connection, with arriving coal trains from Marsden Mine being stabled in the tunnel for unloading at the Power Station.